dice-group/utilitytools/README.md

-# A place for a tiny useful tools
+# A place for tiny useful tools

 the first one is "NtFileUpdater" this small get an nt file (N-Tripel) like below
 ```